Gabriel Allon: Other recurring characters

-Leah Allon - like Gabriel, an artist, she was severely burned in the bomb attack that killed their son and left her physically and mentally impaired.
-Other than for brief instances of lucidity, a combination of depression and post-traumatic stress has left her mind permanently replaying the events leading up to the Vienna bombing.
-She had been originally placed in a psychiatric hospital in England, but after a kidnapping, she was moved to an Israeli hospital on Mount Herzl.
+Leah Allon (née Savir) — Gabriel's first wife, an exceptionally talented artist, she was severely wounded and left with permanent burns inflicted during the Vienna car bomb attack in January 1991 that killed their son, Dani.
+The bombing left her with permanent physical and mental impairment (the bombing is told in the prologue of the series' first installment The Kill Artist).
+Other than for brief instances of lucidity, a combination of severe post-traumatic stress and depression has left her incapacitated with her mind permanently replaying the events leading up to the Vienna bombing.
+She had been originally placed in a psychiatric hospital in England, but after she was kidnapped, Gabriel moved her to an Israeli psychiatric hospital near Mount Herzl in Jerusalem.